yoeriboven/TopAlignedCollectionViewLayout/README.md

 Using YBTopAlignedCollectionViewFlowLayout is very easy:

-Add the pod `YBTopAlignedCollectionViewFlowLayout` (not available yet) to your Podfile or manually download the files and add them to your project.
+Add the pod `YBTopAlignedCollectionViewFlowLayout` to your Podfile or manually download the files and add them to your project.

 ```objc
 #import "YBTopAlignedCollectionViewFlowLayout.h"